Avoid alcohol during pregnancy. Alcohol has been linked to premature delivery, intellectual disability, birth defects, and low birthweight babies.

 During pregnancy you may have morning sickness, diarrhea, or constipation.
 You may find it hard to keep foods down, or you may feel too sick to even eat at all.
 Here are some suggestions:

 Constipation: Eat more fresh fruit and vegetables.
-Also drink 6 to 8 glasses of water a day.
+Also, drink 6 to 8 glasses of water a day.
+Taking fiber supplements may also help.
+Check with your doctor first.

 Diarrhea: Eat more foods that contain pectin and gums (two types of dietary fiber) to help absorb excess water.
 Examples of these foods are applesauce, bananas, white rice, oatmeal, and refined wheat bread.